ansible/ansible/rst/index.rst

 About the Author
 ````````````````

-Michael DeHaan is a Raleigh, NC based software developer and architect.
-He created other
+Ansible was originally developed by Michael DeHaan, a Raleigh, NC based software developer and architect.
-DevOps programs such as Cobbler, the popular Linux install server.
+He created other popular DevOps programs such as Cobbler, the popular Linux install server.
 Cobbler is used to deploy mission critical systems all over the planet, in industries
 ranging from massively multiplayer gaming, core internet infrastructure, finance,
 chip design, and more.
 Michael also helped co-author of Func, which is used
 to orchestrate systems in lots of diverse places.

-Ansible is an GPLv3 licensed open source project, so see the contributions section for how to
-get involved.
+He's worked on systems software for
+IBM, Motorola, Red Hat's Emerging Technologies Group, and rPath.